Donald C. Clark Sr.

-Donald C. Clark (born August 9, 1931) is former chairman of the board and chief executive officer of Household International, a former Fortune 100 company and one of the nation's leading consumer financial services companies.
+Donald Cameron Clark (August 9, 1931 – November 28, 2020) was an American businessman and philanthropist who was chairman of the board and chief executive officer of Household International, a former Fortune 100 company and one of the nation's leading consumer financial services companies.

+Life and career

 Donald C. Clark served as the Chief Executive Officer of Household International from 1982 until September 1994.
 Clark joined Household International in 1955, directly out of the United States Army, and held numerous executive positions before serving as President from 1977 to 1982, CEO from 1982 to 1994, and Chairman of Household International from 1984 to 1996.